QuanTomHird/QuanTomHird.github.io/_outreach/admissions.md

 ---
-title: "University admissions"
+title: "Waynflete Academic for Physics"
-collection: outreach
+collection: teaching
-type: "admissions"
+type: "Academic"
-permalink: /outreach/admissions
+permalink: /teaching/Waynflete
-venue: "University of Oxford"
+venue: "Magdalen College School"
-date: 2020-12-15
+date: 2020-09-01
+location: "Oxford"
 ---

-Delivered mock interviews and given workshops on preparing for admission tests.
+Provide weekly supervision and pastoral support of 6th form students completing an extended research project.
+Responsible for the preparation of students for the Physics Olympiad and university admission exams in natural sciences and engineering.